Trihexyphenidyl: Pharmacodynamics

 Trihexyphenidyl is an anticholinergic.
 It is specifically an antimuscarinic and acts as a non-selective antagonist of all five muscarinic acetylcholine receptors.
 However, its antagonistic activity is much stronger at the muscarinic acetylcholine M_{1} and M_{4} receptors, and it can be described as selective for these receptors.

 The exact mechanism of action in parkinsonian syndromes is not precisely understood, but it is known that trihexyphenidyl blocks efferent impulses in parasympathetically innervated structures like smooth muscles (spasmolytic activity), salivary glands, and eyes (mydriasis).
 In higher doses direct central inhibition of cerebral motor centers may contribute.
 In very high doses central toxicity as seen in atropine overdose is noted.

 It possibly also binds to dopamine receptors.

 Pharmacokinetics

 Trihexyphenidyl is rapidly absorbed from the gastrointestinal tract.
+Trihexyphenidyl exhibits high permeability, with absorption occurring primarily via passive diffusion.
+It is predicted to belong to Biopharmaceutics Drug Disposition Classification System (BDDCS) class I based on structural parameter modeling.
+Trihexyphenidyl has also been described in the literature as a Biopharmaceutics Classification System (BCS) class I drug.
 The onset of action is within 1 hour after oral dosing.
 The peak activity is noted after 2 to 3 hours.
 The duration of action of one single dose is 6 to 12 hours in a dose dependent manner.
 It is excreted in the urine, probably as unchanged drug.
 More precise data in animals and humans have so far not been determined.